torch-core/tep-vault-standard/TEPs-Vault.md

 ### Donation Attack Mitigation

 To avoid ERC-4626-style donation attacks, TEP-4626 requires a valid payload to affect `totalSupply` or `totalAssets`.
 Direct token transfers without intent are ignored and do not affect vault state.

+### Admin Security

+Compromised admin can upgrade contract code to send malicious notifications to interacting protocols.
+Recommend using multisig, timelocks, or guardian roles to protect admin privileges.

 ## Prior Art